waliaabhishek/ccloud-chargeback-helper/README.md

 # Confluent Cloud Chargeback Helper/Calculator

 Confluent Cloud has a lot of objects and a very detailed API model.
-There are 2 core API's available with Confluent Cloud:
+There are 2 core API's available with Confluent
+Cloud:

 1. [Confluent Cloud Core Objects API](https://docs.confluent.io/cloud/current/api.html) : This API provides the details of current objects present in the Confluent ecosystem.
 2. [Confluent Cloud Metrics API](https://api.telemetry.confluent.cloud/docs/descriptors/datasets/cloud) : This API provides us with the plethora of Metrics available from various systems in Confluent Cloud.

 The billing data is also available out of the box with Confluent Cloud API and is pretty detailed by itself.
-So what does this code do in that case ?
+So what does this code do in that case?
 This codebase aggregates data from the various API endpoints that are available with Confluent Cloud, co-relates them and produces meaningful detailed datasets.

 The Billing API data only has data which is granular upto 1 day at a time.
 These datasets are divided into per hour chunks by this code, co-related to data for same interval from Metrics API (indirectly - more on that in sometime).
 This co-related data is identified to the the matching Objects (Service Accounts, users, API Keys, kafka Clusters etc) and a enriched dataset is generated.